fkyprianou/deved-platform/content/blog/en/integrate-simple-vonage-app-with-openai-api.md

 ```

 We need to buy a virtual number for our app to accept phone calls.
 Search and buy virtual phone numbers.
-Choose the number with the mention `Voice` in the Capabilities column
+Choose the number with the mention `Voice` in the Capabilities column.
+We can search for numbers by country code.
+The Vonage Numbers API uses ISO Alpha-2 codes.
+Find the country codes listed here.

 ```bash
 vonage numbers:search GB